IBM/ubiquity/README.md

 ## Support
-For any questions, suggestions, or issues, use github.
+For any questions, suggestions, or issues, use Github.

 ## Licensing